bw-med-cabinet/Back-end/README.md

 POST | /api/auth/register | registers a user     | requires a __username__ and password
 POST | /api/auth/login    | logs a user in       | requires a __username__ and __password__ returns an authorized token.

-following endpoints will be behind the restricted middleware, once logged in following information will be accessible
+#### The following endpoints will be behind the restricted middleware once authorized the following information will be accessible

 ## USERS
 Type | Endpoint | What it does | Required